-Although at one point, this type of pole was an anomaly, we've seen an increase in the combination of a single Speedlock mechanism combined with a "push-pin" style adjustment to lock the three sections of the pole in place.
-From here, the Speedlock mechanism allows 20 cm of adjustability throughout the pole.
-Although not as adjustable as a traditional telescoping pole, we found 20 cm to have plenty of adjustability for our needs.
-However, if you want an ultra-adjustable pole, look at at the Black Diamond Alpine Carbon Cork, which are fully adjustable 3 section telescoping poles.
+Although at one point, this type of pole was an anomaly, we've seen an increase in the combination of a single lever lock length adjustment mechanism combined with a "push-pin" lock that fastens the three sections of the pole into place.
+Once extended the Speedlock lever lock mechanism allows 8 inches (20 cm) of adjustability throughout the pole.
+Although not as adjustable as a traditional telescoping pole, we found it have plenty of adjustability for our needs.
+However, if you want an ultra-adjustable pole, consider a 3-section telescoping pole.

 Leki's SpeedLock 2 system is one of our favorite lever locking mechanisms that we've found.
-It doesn't require any hardware to tighten or loosen the mechanism either, thanks to a small dial installed on the lever lock as seen in the photo below.
-Unlike the Black Diamond FlickLock system, which requires a coin or screwdriver to adjust.
-This allows you to make quick adjustments on the trail if need be, but we doubt that you'll need to thanks to how effective the locking mechanism is.
+It doesn't require any hardware to tighten or loosen the mechanism either, thanks to a small dial installed on the lever lock that can be tightened by hand.
+This allows you to make quick adjustments on the trail if need be, but we doubt that you'll ever need to.

-Thanks to its super packable design and multiple basket offerings, the Micro Vario Ti Cor-Tec is a pretty versatile pole.
-It's relatively durable and super comfortable, and thanks to all the benefits, it's a great choice for hiking, trekking, or even mountaineering.
-This model is ideal for anyone looking to pack a set of poles away like climbers and folks who travel quite a bit.
-We thought that it came close to the versatility of the Black Diamond Alpine FLZ, as they're very similar poles.
-However, they come at a slightly higher price point of $150.
+Thanks to its packable design and multiple basket offerings, the Micro Vario TA Cor-Tec is a versatile pole.
+It's durable and comfortable, making it a great choice for hiking, trekking, or even mountaineering.
+This model is ideal for anyone looking to pack a set of poles away like climbers and folks who travel quite a bit, though the most technical climbers will want a lighter pole.

-With all the included features, like Leki's sweet cork handle design, break apart style packability, and relatively durable construction, this pole is a steal at $140.
-Most cork handled poles or tent style poles are considerably more expensive, the fact that you get both in this package is a great deal.
+With all the included features, like Leki's cork handle design, break apart style packability, and relatively durable construction, this pole is a steal for the price.
+Most cork handled poles or z-style poles are considerably more expensive, and the fact that you get both in this package is a great deal.
 Although it's a little heavier than many of the other break apart style poles, this is one of the few downsides.
-The Micro Vario Ti Cor-Tec is a comfortable, versatile, and compact pole that you get for a low price.
+The Micro Vario TA Cor-Tec is a comfortable, versatile, and compact pole that you get for a low price.